krokedil/klarna-payments-for-woocommerce/readme.txt

 == Changelog ==
+= 2022.09.27    - version 2.11.5 =
+* Fix           - Fix the token fragment not being updated under certain conditions (thanks !@clifgriffin).
+* Tweak         - It should no longer be any issue when KP and KCO are enabled simultaneously on the checkout.

 = 2022.07.25    - version 2.11.4 =
 * Fix           - Fix bug that prevent scripts from properly loading, making the checkout appear to freeze.